 This page contains affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!
 As an Amazon Associate I earn from qualifying purchases.

 First, I want to say that Whole30 is not a diet and it was not intended as a weight loss program.
-But, many people do it with the sole intent of loosing weight because they have heard that weight loss is one of the side effects of the program.
+Don't be surprised if you are not losing weight on Whole30.
+Many people participate in the Whole30 diet with the sole intent of loosing weight because they have heard that weight loss is one of the side effects of the program.

 As part of the program you are not allowed to step on the scale for 30 days.
 This may be because people tend to gain weight or bloat in the first week while their bodies are detoxing.
 This water weight or bloat causes individuals to get disappointed quickly because they think they are gaining weight or that the program is not working for them.